-Winter: on success of Star Trek II and IV and failure of Star Trek V – "we almost killed the franchise"
+Winter on success of Star Trek II and IV and failure of Star Trek V

 Ralph Winter was both a participant and witness to Trek history, as he rose through the ranks at Paramount during the original series era of Star Trek films in the 80s, eventually becoming producer for Star Trek VI in 1991.
 He has since gone on to have a successful career as a producer in Hollywood, including producing all four X-Men movies.